 Please visit the County of Solano website, www.jobsatsolanocounty.com

 , to apply.
+Applications must be submitted through the JobAps system.
+Paper copies of applications are not accepted.
 All additional application materials as requested in the job announcement (degree/transcripts, certificates, DD-214 if applicable, ADA Accommodation Request) must be submitted with the Document Cover Sheet, available on the employment website: http://www.jobaps.com/Solano/sup/doccover.pdf

 It is the policy of Solano County that all employment decisions and personnel policies will be applied equally to all County employees and applicants and be based upon the needs of County service, job related merit, and ability to perform the job.